MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Use the following steps to complete this task:

+1. In Visual Studio Code's EXPLORER view, under the **.github/agents** folder, open the **speckit.plan.agent.md** file.

+1. Take a minute to review the **speckit.plan.agent.md** file.

+    Notice the detailed instructions provided to GitHub Copilot.
+The agent follows a systematic approach to generate a plan file that outlines the technical implementation strategy.

+    If you're interested, you can also review the **.specify/templates/plan-template.md** file to see the structure that will be used for the plan.md file.

-1. Ensure the Copilot Chat view is open..
+1. Ensure the Copilot Chat view is open.

 1. In the Chat view, to start the technical planning process, enter the following command: